AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEXWrapper/Exists.md

 CAEXWrapper.Exists Property
 ===========================
-AutomationML 2.1 APIDetermines if this is a wrapper around an existing XML-Element
+Determines if this is a wrapper around an existing XML-Element

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)